ObjectiveSubject/oakland-pattern-portfolio/docs/colors.md

 title: Colors
 ---

-The look and feel of our company and product relies on using a handful of specific colors that help convey meaning and purpose.
+The look and feel of this site relies on using a handful of specific colors that help convey meaning and purpose.

-### Brand Colors
+### Brand colors

+These brand colors are used globally across all parts of the site for things like links, buttons and background colors.

+You can find all the color styles in `_variables.scss`.

 <div class="container">
 <div class="swatch swatch-green">$oakland-green</div>